21 Simple Stress Management Techniques List that Works

 Yoga classes are popular stress management techniques

-#21 Join a Yoga Class for Stress Management
+21. Join a Yoga Class

-Therefore the study compared participants practicing yoga with and without additional mindfulness-based stress reduction techniques to an active control group.
+Therefore, the study compared participants practicing yoga with and without additional mindfulness-based stress reduction techniques to an active control group.

 Conclusion